arvind00/practice-angular/tutorials/00 project setup/05_Create root component.ts.md

 # Steps to create app.component.ts
 * app.component.ts is really important because it is the main component of your app
 * This component is imported and binded in app.module.ts
+* And it is rendered in `index.html` as the root component.

 ## 01. Export a class called AppComponent